esling/esling.github.io/_pages/atiam-ml-11-deep-learning.md

 <div markdown = "1">

-In this exercise, we will use the self-taught learning paradigm with a *sparse autoencoder* in order to build an unsupervised audition system.
+In this tutorial, we will use the self-taught learning paradigm with a *sparse autoencoder* in order to build an unsupervised audition system.
 Then, we will see how to transfer this learning and also rely on the *softmax classifier* (implemented in the [neural networks tutorial](/atiam-ml-2-neural-networks/) to build a classifier for spectral windows.

 First, you will train your sparse autoencoder on an **unlabeled** training dataset of audio data (in this case, you can use all the datasets from the tutorials, and even add your own audio files), which will be represented as a set of concatenated spectral windows (to keep the temporal information).